thegooddocsproject/request-for-comment/RFC-015-Chronologue.md

 ### Function of the Chronologue project <a id="function"> </a>

+The Chronologue project is a working group within the Good Docs project.
+The primary task of the group is to create example documentation to increase the understanding of what good documentation can look like.
+The primary purpose is to educate people without a background in technical communication.
+The group uses the Good Docs Project’s templates to create these examples, so the secondary purpose of the group is to act as a quality assurance for the Template working group.

+To create credible examples, the group decided to build a fictional product - the Chronologue.
+The Chronologue is a time-travel telescope that records astronomical events of the future, and past.

+The Chronologue consists of:

+-   A time-travel telescope (fictional)
+-   An API to transmit data between the telescope and the website
+-   A website to view events recorded by the telescope

 ### Role Matrix <a id="roles"> </a>

 ### Writing process <a id="process"> </a>